Jingyi-Luo/Stock_Price_Movement_Prediction_RNN_CNN_FFNN/README.md

 ## Architectures of Neural Network Models

+**Baseline Model: Random Forest**

+Entropy (information gain) was used as the criterion to assess the quality of each split for each tree in the random forest model.
+The performance of the model was evaluated using average precision, average recall, f1-score and Cohen’s kappa.
+The hyper parameters were tuned using a grid search, and the optimal model had 300 trees and 30 minimum samples at leaf nodes.

 **Feed Forward Neural Networks (FFNN)**

 The best FFNN has two hidden layers with ReLU as the activation functions.
 The first hidden layer has 300 neurons and the second layer has 100 neurons.
 The output layer outputs the logits and then goes through the softmax activation function.
 The cross entropy is utilized as the loss function and adam optimizer is adopted to optimized the parameters (weights and bias) of the model..
 The network takes 400 features as the number of inputs for each instance, and outputs 3 probabilities for each class.
 The predicted class is determined by the highest probability among the three.
 During training session, the entire train set was splitted into train and validation sets sequentially at a ratio of 8:2.
 Specifically, the first 10,935 instances were in the train set while the remaining 2,734 instances were in the validation set.